domenic/chromiumizer/README.md

 ## Credits

-The original impetus for this comes from [@bsittler](https://github.com/bsittler/), who suggested a series of arcane command-line tools one could string together to achieve the same effect.
+The original impetus for this comes from [@bsittler](https://github.com/bsittler/), who suggested a series of arcane command-line tools one could string together to achieve this effect.
 I thought, why not just use web technologies, and get a nice user interface while we're at it?
 Thus, Chromiumizer was born.
 Thanks to Ben for showing me the right underlying technique!